Paul Lombardi, fly angler, The Marlin Fly School, off Los Suenos CR, vessel "Dragin Fly" June 2014, Jake Jordan instructor, Big Marlin on Fly

-I have several Marlin School packages planned with duration of 5 or 6 days of fly fishing for Blue and White Marlin scheduled during late June and early July of 2013, in Cap Cana, Dominican Republic.
-We will be staying in five star condos and fishing aboard a 60 foot G&S Sport Boat with Captain Tim Richardson.
+I have several Marlin School packages planned with duration of 5 or 6 days of fly fishing for Blue and White Marlin scheduled during February and March of 2015, we will be locates in Casa de Campo, Dominican Republic.
+We will be staying in 3 bedroom condo on the marina, while fly fishing aboard the 48 foot G & S Sport Boat "Tradition", with Captain Tim Richardson.
 Please contact me as soon as possible as these exotic fly fishing for marlin packages will fill up quickly.
 Each Marlin School is a customized package with dates arranged based on being there during prime fishing periods.
 Call and reserve today!
 World Class Angler:

 Captain Jake Jordan is now available for speaking engagements, PowerPoint presentations, and fly casting clinics to fly fishing clubs and fly fishing shows.
 Check out page 3 for more information or contact Jake directly to book dates.

 Florida Keys Sport Fishing: Fly fishing for Tarpon; The Middle Florida Keys offers the best fly fishing for Tarpon in the world.
-There are still have a few prime dates available during April, May, and June, of 2014.
-I guide fly anglers nightly, who want to experience the sheer power of these wonderful fish on a fly rod.
+I am now taking reservations on prime dates during April, May, and early June, of 2015.
+I guide one or two fly anglers who want to experience the sheer power of these wonderful fish on a fly rod every night.
 This year I am offering catch & release Extreme Night Tarpon Fly Fishing charters, aboard my Jones Brothers Cape Fisherman, vessel "Fly Reel".
 I am now taking reservations for my April, May, and June dates in 2015 Please click the link on the menu above for the latest Florida Keys fishing reports.

 Giant Alaskan Rainbow Trout and Dolly Varden: Alaska is the home of the largest wild Rainbow Trout in the world.
 I know where they live and how to catch them.
-Join me in Alaska at Troutfitters, in Coopers Landing, during August, September, and early October, and share the fly fishing adventure of a lifetime.
+Join me in Alaska at Troutfitters, in Coopers Landing, during September, of 2014 and share the fly fishing adventure of a lifetime.
 Alaska Fishing reports usually begin in August.
 Contact me for more information or check out my Alaska information by clicking on the Alaska link on the upper left side of this page.
 Now Booking for 2014 season!